raspberrypilearning/3D-scene/en/step_3.md

 --- /task ---

-Great thinking!
-In the next step you will begin to create your project.
+Great thinking and imaging!
+In the next step you will make your project.

 --- save ---